-The Writing Center offers free individual writing assistance to University students, faculty, and staff, as well as to members of the greater community.
-In one-on-one sessions, writing assistants work with clients on every stage of the writing process for class assignments, resumes, presentations, grant proposals, personal statements for applications, books, articles, and personal writing.
+The Writing Center offers free individual writing assistance to University students, staff, and faculty.
+In one-on-one sessions, writing consultants work with clients on every stage of the writing process for class assignments, resumes, presentations, grant proposals, personal statements, books, and articles.

-The main writing center is located in Room 014 of the Welsh Humanities Classroom Building and is open Monday through Friday, 9 a.m. to 4 p.m.
-In cooperation with University Housing, the Writing Center also operates four satellite centers, located in Bates House, Columbia Hall, Sims, and the Towers.
-The satellite centers are open Monday through Thursday, 4 to 7 p.m.
-Appointments are necessary and can be arranged by calling 803-777-2078.
+The main writing center is located in Room 014 of the Welsh Humanities Classroom Building and is open Monday through Friday.
+In cooperation with University Housing, the Writing Center also operates four satellite centers, located in Bates House, Columbia Hall, Sims, and the Thomas Cooper Library.
+The satellite centers are open Monday through Thursday, afternoons.
+Appointments are encouraged and can be arranged by calling 803-777-2078.

-For answers to specific writing, grammar, and punctuation questions, the Writing Center offers the Writers Hotline, which can be contacted by phone at 803-777-7020 or via e-mail at firstname.lastname@example.org.
+For answers to specific writing, grammar, and punctuation questions, the Writing Center offers the Writers' Hotline, which can be reached by phone at 803-777-7020 or via e-mail at email@example.com.

-For more information about the Writing Center, please visit the Writing Center's Web site at www.cla.sc.edu/writ or call 803-777-2078.
+For more information about the Writing Center, please visit the Writing Center at www.cas.sc.edu/write or call 803-777-2078.